 Comparisons have been made with the bar in American Psycho, and this minimal, mirrored cocktail bar is on the foot of the financial district.
 But don’t let that fool you: Silverleaf is not just for the yuppies.
 The team behind the bar – led by Chris Tanner of whisky specialists Milroy’s – are an affable bunch whipping up drinks that are said to be inspired by nature.
 Siphoned off from the Pan Pacific, it feels like Silverleaf very much has its own thing going on, rather than acting as an extension of the hotel.
 Its private tasting room and events space takes that escapism one step further: Alba is an intimate, darkened room with what looks like a chunk of moon rock suspended from its ceiling.
 Tastings here should be out of this world.

 If you needed confirmation that this destination on the tenth floor of The Standard hotel was bringing the fun, just cast your eyes above the bar, where a sizeable mirror ball is suspended in all its glory.
 The vibe is ‘dripping in disco’ with plush velvet furnishings and a playlist of funk – and a 3am closing time locks in the party bar status.
-Drinks might come in all colours of the rainbow – one’s even dressed with a candyfloss cloud – but there’s substance behind the style, considered flavours coming from drink consultancy Supernacular.
+Drinks might come in all colours of the rainbow – one’s even sky-blue and topped with a cloud of foam – but there’s substance behind the style, considered flavours coming from drink consultancy Supernacular.
 On your way back down, it’s hard to miss a human-sized statue in the shape of a male appendage, the likes of which you’d never see at The Savoy.
 It might be a bit garish, but it completes the undeniably playful line-up at Sweeties.

 A former police station annexed to London’s Nomad outpost is the site for Side Hustle, perhaps the most ‘party’ of all these bars thanks to blasting cumbia tunes and a team of bar staff celebrating when their favourite hit comes on or when somebody orders a drink they love.
 It’s the kind of place where you’ll want to be sitting up at the bar, although there’s plenty of booths for larger groups, fitted with fetching forest-green, leather banquettes.